 A moving violation is any violation of laws by a driver while their vehicle is moving.
 Moving violations are common in New Jersey and can carry serious penalties such as fines, insurance rate increases and even prison time.
-A Camden County traffic ticket lawyer at the Law Offices of Thomas J. Gosse has experience handling New Jersey moving violations and can help you develop the most effective strategy in your case.
+A Camden County traffic ticket lawyer at the Law Office of Thomas J. Gosse has experience handling New Jersey moving violations and can help you develop the most effective strategy in your case.
 Some of the most common types of moving violations that our experienced legal team can help you fight include:

 It may not be in your best interest to simply admit guilt and pay the ticket.
 Moving violations in New Jersey carry long term consequences that must be considered when deciding how to proceed.
 Some common penalties for moving violations include: